Crime & Law,

 Rehabilitation Services for Offenders

-social justice services (sjs) consists of adult correctional programs and a residential youth program.
-As with all of crj's programs, sjs services adhere to our treatment culture philosophy and guiding principles: we welcome change; we listen; we focus on behavior; and we offer choices.
-Crj's adult correctional programs provide services to men and women who are involved with federal, state, and county correctional system and parole and probation agencies.
+social justice services (sjs) consists of adult correctional programs and a residential program for young adults in the social service system.
+As with all of crj's programs, sjs services adhere to our treatment culture philosophy, and its guiding principles which apply to staff and clients alike: we welcome change; we listen; we focus on behavior; and we offer choices.
+Crj's adult correctional programs provide services to men and women who are involved with federal, state, or county correctional system or parole and probation agencies.
 Our goal is to assist our clients to reenter their communities as productive and contributing citizens.
 Based on a comprehensive assessment, our programs provide assistance with transitional issues including employment, housing, addictions, family support, counseling and treatment.
 Working with over 1,000 residents per year, crj's adult programs offer a balance of accountability and service options.
 The intent is to enable these men and women to break out of the cycle of gangs, crime, and incarceration, and create a new cycle of personal responsibility and positive community engagement.
-Crj's residential youth program works with youth aging out of the supervision of the department of children and families.
+Crj's residential program works with young adults aging out of the supervision of the department of children and families.
 These are 18 to 22 year old young men who exhibit challenging behaviors due to trauma-based diagnoses, cognitive disabilities, and/or intellectual challenges.
 They may be eligible for dmh or dds services, but not until they turn 22 years of age.
-Our program appreciates all of our residents' unique qualities, strengths, and abilities.
-By building on those resident centered abilities, they will gain the potential to live healthy and productive lives, and achieve their full potential.
+Our program uses a strength-based, person-centered approach, identifying our residents' strengths, and abilities and implements interventions to build on those strengths with an ultimate goal of skill attainment necessary to live a healthy and productive life, and the achievement of their full potential.
 Our education support and enrichment program works with all sjs programs.
 For clients, they provide a variety of life skills, educational and creative arts groups and classes.
 This includes coordinating interns and mentors from local colleges and universities to work with our residents.
-For staff, they coordinate and facilitate training opportunities: basic training for newly hired staff, core competency and new training for all.
+For staff, they coordinate and facilitate training opportunities: basic training for newly hired staff, core competency and other evidence-based curricula.

 the crime & justice institute (cji) at community resources for justice (crj) works with local, state and federal government agencies and criminal justice organizations to improve public safety and the delivery of justice throughout the country.
-With a reputation built over many decades for innovative thinking, unbiased issue analysis, and a client-centered approach, cji assists organizations achieve better, more cost-effective results for the communities they serve.
-Our team brings decades of experience developing evidence-based, data-driven policies, managing complex processes with diverse stakeholders, and driving systems-level organizational change.
-Cji's energetic staff and network of consultants come from a variety of backgrounds in the criminal justice, public administration and social science fields.
+Cji offers innovative approaches, unbiased issue analysis, and a client-centered approach to agencies in the safety and justice sectors.
+Cji assists organizations achieve better, more cost-effective results for the communities they serve relying on the best research and evidence and data - to define the issue, the approach and communicate the results.
+We have demonstrated expertise in legislative and policy reform through the doj funded justice reinvestment initiative, implementation and training, as well as standards and accreditation.
+Cji's team has experience and success developing evidence-based, data-driven policies, managing complex processes with diverse stakeholders, and driving systems-level organizational change in all aspects of the sector from policing, pretrial, sentencing, community and residential corrections and restrictive housing.